-In the next step, SAEBD was used to enclose the nano-trenches to create enclosed nanochannels.
-Figure \ref{fig:1}\textbf{c} schematically explains the concept of the SAEBD process.
-A high-energy e-beam (bent with magnet) sublimates the material which deposits onto the substrate.
-Figure \ref{fig:1}\textbf{d} schematically explains the role of deposition angle ($\theta$).
-The shadowed region is created due to the angular depositions.
-This region is unexposed to the depositing material.
-The deposited region and shadowed region are colour coded red and yellow, respectively.
-In the time evolution schematic, the SAEBD leads to enclosing the nano-trenches leaving apart a void.
-By decreasing $\theta$, one can increase the hypotenuse.
-At an acute angle close to $0^\circ$, the hypotenuse becomes nearly parallel to the base as shown in Figure \ref{fig:1}\textbf{e}-\textbf{h}.
-Figure \ref{fig:1}\textbf{e} schematically represents a high angle deposition which was realised at $80^\circ$ in Figure \ref{fig:1}\textbf{f}.
-Here, an array of 5 mm long nano-trenches were cross-sectioned using a wafer sawing instrument to observe the intermediate steps while performing SAEBD.
-Figure \ref{fig:1}\textbf{g} schematically represents a low angle deposition which was realised at $45^\circ$ in Figure \ref{fig:1}\textbf{f}.
-Designing the deposition stage is difficult for an acute angle close to $0^\circ$.
-Nevertheless, satisfactory results were obtained using $\theta = 45^\circ$ as shown in Figure \ref{fig:1}\textbf{i}-\textbf{k}.
-60 nm titanium was deposited on the open nano-trenches at an angle of $45^\circ$ with a deposition rate of 1\AA/s at a pressure of $2\times 10^{-6}$ mbar.
-We predict that at an angle $~30^\circ$ one can prepare high-quality flat edge.
+In the next step, SAEBD was used to enclose the nano-trenches to create closed nanochannels.
+Figure~1\textbf{c} schematically explains the concept of the SAEBD process: a high-energy e-beam is bent by a magnet onto the reservoir of material that sublimates and finally deposits onto the substrate.
+Figure~1\textbf{d} schematically explains the role of the deposition angle ($\theta$) between the surface of the substrate and the vapour.
+The angular deposition creates a shadowed region that is unexposed to the depositing material.
+The deposited and shadowed regions are colour coded in red and yellow, respectively.
+To demonstrate this, an array of 5\,mm long nano-trenches were cross-sectioned using a wafer sawing instrument to observe the intermediate steps while performing SAEBD.
+Figure~1\textbf{e} schematically represents a high angle deposition which was experimentally performed at $80^\circ$ as shown in Figure~1\textbf{f}.
+As shown in the time evolution schematic, SAEBD closes the nano-trenches leaving apart a void.
+By decreasing $\theta$ the unexposed area increases.
+At an acute angle close to $0^\circ$, the growth is nearly parallel to the surface of the substrate as shown in Figure~1\textbf{e}-\textbf{h}.
+Figure~1\textbf{g} schematically represents a low angle deposition and experimental demonstration of that is shown in Figure~1\textbf{f} at $45^\circ$.
+Due to instrumental constraints, it was not possible to achieve a deposition at an acute angle close to $0^\circ$.
+Nevertheless, satisfactory results were obtained using $\theta = 45^\circ$ as shown in Figure~1\textbf{i}-\textbf{k}.
+Here, 60\,nm titanium was deposited on the open nano-trenches at an angle of $45^\circ$ with a deposition rate of 1\AA/s at a pressure of $2\times 10^{-6}$\,mbar.
+We estimate that at an angle $30^\circ$ a high-quality flat edge will be formed.